-Doing an internship abroad while in high school is a great way for students to expand their resume and give them real world experience.
+Doing an internship abroad while in high school is a great way for students to expand their resumes and give them real-world experience.
 It may also help students pinpoint exactly what does or doesn't interest them when it comes to jobs, making it that much easier when they have to choose a major in college.

 High schoolers can intern at local hospitals alongside nurses and doctors.
 More specific internships can include working with HIV/AIDs patients, working with veterinaries, working with nutrition specialists, or interning in physical therapy.
 Daily tasks may include shadowing nurses or doctors, helping with physical therapy, or making rounds in the hospital.

 Business internships are great for students interested in management, marketing, social media, and accounting.
 Learning how businesses operate in different countries is very beneficial to doing well in this field.
 Students gain real, hands-on experiences and learn the way companies work around the world, as well as expand their professional network.

 Teaching internships abroad not only benefit the student with experience shadowing or assisting in a real-life classroom but depending on where the student goes, they may also be able to help a community by teaching students English or aid in a school where there is a shortage of teachers.

 Students can intern with biologists, zoologists, ecologists, and many other different types of professionals depending on their area of interest.
 Many tropical countries in the world are great for conservation and biodiversity internships, and quite a few countries have endemic species.
 Interns will be able to observe and potentially interact with these animals as well as study and care for their surrounding environments.